al-en/hacker-news/README.md

 # Hacker News Application

 This application gets data from the [Hacker News API](https://hn.algolia.com/api/v1/search_by_date?query=nodejs) every 1 hour and stores in a local mongo database.
-This data finally shows in the frontend.
+This data finally is displayed in the frontend.

 The frontend has been developed with Angular 12 and the backend with Nest.js.